Parvo Treatment and Prevention

 - Fluids save the puppy from death.
 Parvo puppies do not drink and are losing liquid from the diarrhea and vomiting.
 Without injectable fluids, they will die.
 We like saline and it is available in 500 cc bottles.
 You have to give SQ fluids at least, but IP or IV fluids are faster and better.
 Ask and we can explain the technique.

-- Start with 5 cc/lb shock dose of fluids to catch them up.
-Then follow with 5 cc/lb, twice a day, plus add what is lost in vomiting and diarrhea.
-2 Tbsp of diarrhea is 30 cc of fluid.
+- Start with five cc/lb shock dose of fluids to catch them up.
+Then follow with five cc/lb, twice a day, plus add what is lost in vomiting and diarrhea.
+Two Tbsp of diarrhea is 30 cc of fluid.
 You can add antibiotics (Tylan® 100 mg/500 cc), but don't pill a nauseated puppy.

-- You can add 50% Dextrose to make no more than a 10% solution for injection.
-We like a 2% (20 cc of 50% dextrose & 500 cc of saline), but up to 100 cc of added 50% Dextrose is OK for fluid injection.
+- You can add 50 percent Dextrose to make no more than a 10 percent solution for injection.
+We like a two percent (20 cc of 50% dextrose & 500 cc of saline), but up to 100 cc of added 50 percent Dextrose is okay for fluid injection.

 - Reglan – script product – stops the vomiting or use one of the many others.
 Your veterinarian can help you.
-Reglan 0.5 mg/lb, every 8 hours is the dose we try and get in.
-Reglan is effective, but 1 cc in 500 cc saline usually does it.
+Reglan 0.5 mg/lb, every eight hours is the dose we try and get in.
+Reglan is effective, but one cc in 500 cc saline usually does it.
 Injectable is currently difficult to get.

 If you need help, call us at 1-800-786-4751.

 Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health

 Parvo in Dogs and Puppies